Sweet Mustard Pickles

 Instructions

-- Wash all vegetables.
-Cut cauliflower into bite sized florets, peel the cocktail onions, and slice cucumbers into ¾-1" thick slices.
+- Cut cauliflower into bite sized florets, peel the cocktail onions, and slice cucumbers into ¾-1" thick slices.
 If you have a wavy slicer, feel free to use that for authenticity!
+Place all of the vegetables into a large bowl.

-- Fill your LARGE pot with at least 6" of water, put on medium or high heat to bring it to a boil as you prepare your brine.
+- Fill your LARGE pot - or hot water bath canner - with at least 6" of water - you’ll need enough water to cover the jars - put on medium or high heat to bring it to a boil as you prepare your brine.

-- In another pot (NOT the canning pot!), combine vinegar, water, sugar, salt, mustard powder, and turmeric.
+- In another pot (NOT the large canning pot!), combine vinegar, water, and dry ingredients (sugar, salt, mustard powder, and turmeric).
 Bring to a boil, stirring well to dissolve the salt.

-- Once brine comes to a boil, add spice package and boil for 10-15 minutes, to taste.
+- Once brine comes to a boil, add spice package and boil at a low boil for 10-15 minutes, to taste.

 - Once it tastes right to you, remove the spice packet.
 Add vegetables, stir well, and boil for 10 minutes.

 - Remove a little of the brine, mix Clear Jel into it until smooth.
-Add a little more brine if necessary to get it to a pourable consistency, add it all back into the pot and stir well.
-Boil for 5 more minutes.
+Add a little bit more brine if necessary to get it to a pourable consistency, add it all back into the pot and stir well.
+Bring to a full boil for 5 more minutes.

 - After 5 minutes, turn the heat off.

-- Wipe off the top edges of the jar with a clean, wet towel, top each with a new, sterilized lid, and carefully screw on a clean lid ring.
+- Wipe off the top edges of the glass jars with a clean, wet towel, top each with a new, sterilized lid, and carefully screw on a clean lid ring.
 I like to use a kitchen towel for this, the jars are HOT!

-- Carefully place your jars of pickles into the boiling water pot, allow to process for 15 minutes.
-CAREFULLY remove them, allow to cool overnight.
+- Carefully place your jars of pickles into the boiling water pot, allow to process pints for 15 minutes.
+CAREFULLY remove the hot jars, allow to cool overnight at room temperature.

 John